tricornhotend/tricornhotend.com/README.md

 - Heatsinks - 6061 Aluminum + (Anodize rose gold)
 - Hotblock - UNS C18150 (Copper) + (Electroless Nickel)
 - Fasteners - 316 Stainless Steel

-# IRC
-You can join from your browser at [https://oxee.chat](https://oxee.chat) and then use /join #tricorn,
-OR if you have an IRC client join at ``irc.oxee.chat:6697``, Thanks!

 # Credit
 [Synoon](https://synoon.portfoliobox.net/) - Banner render